8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 all-on-four Dentures and Partials

 Dental implants serve the same purpose as the roots of natural teeth: anchoring the replacement teeth to your jawbone.
-Just like natural tooth roots, they lie under the gum line and therefore are not visible in the mouth.
+Just like natural tooth roots, they lie under the gum line and aren’t visible in the mouth.
 Only the lifelike prosthetic teeth attached to them (the fixed denture) can be seen by you or anyone else.
+Dental implants are extremely stable and reliable because they’re made of titanium, a metal that can fuse to living bone.

-Dentures & Partials FAQs
+Dentures and Partials FAQs

 Are store-bought dentures the same as traditional dentures?